patheticGeek/portfolio-v2/src/content/blog/astro-prettier-eslint-vscode.md

 The issue with this extension is that it doesn't know its own abilities, so lets fix that.

-1. Set `eslint.validate` to include astro, to tell eslint it can lint astro files
+1. Set `eslint.validate` to include astro, to tell eslint to validate astro files.
-2. Set `prettier.documentSelectors`, to tell prettier to make it format astro files
+2. Set `prettier.documentSelectors`, to tell prettier to format astro files.
-3. Set the default formatter for `astro` files
+3. Set the default formatter for `astro` files.

 In your VSCode's `setting.json` file add the following: